pinojs/pino/docs/bundling.md

 Due to its internal architecture based on Worker Threads, it is not possible to bundle Pino *without* generating additional files.

+## Webpack

+If you are a Webpack user, you can achieve this with [pino-webpack-plugin](https://github.com/pinojs/pino-webpack-plugin) without manual configuration of `__bundlerPathsOverrides`; however, if you are using other bundlers, you would need to configure it manually.

+## Manual Configuration

 In particular, a bundler must ensure that the following files are also bundle separately:

 * `lib/worker.js` from the `thread-stream` dependency